fission/fission/README.md

   $ kubectl create -f http://fission.io/fission-nodeport.yaml
 ```

-Set FISSION_URL and FISSION_ROUTER environment variables FISSION_URL
+Set the FISSION_URL and FISSION_ROUTER environment variables.
-should be prefixed with a `http://`.
-FISSION_URL is used by the
+FISSION_URL should be prefixed with a `http://`.

-fission CLI to find the server.
-(FISSION_ROUTER is only needed for
+FISSION_URL is used by the fission CLI to find the server.
-the examples below to work.)
-Below is an example for Minikube with
+(FISSION_ROUTER is only needed for the examples below to work.)

-NodePort.
+If you're using minikube, use these commands:

 ```
   $ export FISSION_ROUTER=$(minikube ip):31314